Sales Enablement Tips and Sales Tools for Marketers

 Create Just-In-Time Sales Playbooks

 Create sales playbooks that map out buyer profiles, presentations, qualification criteria, discovery questions, compelling events, value drivers, common objections, and competitive traps.
 Turn content into playbooks that are dynamic, easily accessible and in context.
-Map the playbook content and tools to the sales process with clear to dos.
+Map the playbook content and tools to the sales process with clear to do’s.
+Learn more about what just-in-time Guided Selling looks like.

 Marketers are great at creating sales tools and a lot of them.
 Sometimes less is more.
 I’d like to encourage marketers to create less tools and create tools that are short and very personalized with video storytelling.
 Also answer the question what’s in it for me?
 (WIFM) for your reps too.